Oia Santorini, Greece

 And then I was punished for being a horrible fraud of a human.

-An entire night of being British is exhausting and makes you hungry.
+An entire night of being British is exhausting.
 I needed a gyro.
-And let me tell you, it was the BEST gyro my mouth has ever known.
-We were actively consuming our individual pieces of heaven, when I noticed a guy from the club gazing wistfully at Alex.
-(For the record, this is a very hard thing not to do.
+And boy let me tell you, it was the BEST gyro my mouth has ever known.
+Aggressively consuming our individual pieces of heaven, I noticed a dude from the club gazing wistfully at Alex.
+(For the record, this is hard not to do.
 I find myself gazing wistfully at Alex all of the time, and I know he’s gay.)
-Alex was preoccupied with his gift from the gyro gods and failed to notice, but the loud, obnoxious American table sitting in between us took offense.
-It’s hard to say exactly why one of them dumped their entire two liter bottle of water over the guy, and I won’t pretend to understand their motives, but the accusatory comments made while dumping gave me reason to believe they didn’t do it just ’cause.
-Startled, he fell back in his chair and hit his head on the ground.
+Alex, preoccupied with his gift from the gyro gods, failed to notice, but the way too loud, way too obnoxious American table sitting between us picked up on the vibe.
+It’s hard to say exactly why one dumped an entire two liter bottle of water over the dude, I won’t pretend to understand their motives, but the derogatory comments made during the dump were definitely targeted.
+Startled, the dude fell back in his chair hitting his head on the ground.

-I don’t like bullies and I am especially averse to bullies who specialize in hate crimes.
+I don’t like bullies and I am particularly turned off by bullies who specialize in hate crimes.

-“I’m sorry, excuse me.
-Wha’dya go and do that for?”
+“Sorry, s’cuse me.
+Wha’dya go an’ do that fo’?”
 I heard my angry British voice question.
-It’s my favorite phrase to say undercover.
+It’s my favorite phrase to say undercover, picked up in Glasgow, and now you understand my “British” accent.

-First they tried to tell me they were related (they weren’t), then they told me to mind my own business, stay out of it, go back to my own country (uh, what?
+First they tried to tell me they were related to the guy (they weren’t), then they told me to mind my own business, stay out of it, go back to my own country (uh, what?
 Have you failed to notice you are also a foreigner?) and finally, to go f*ck myself.

-Yeah, no. Minding your own business is how people get assaulted in the middle of city streets while other people listen and peek out the windows from the safety of their homes to see what all the commotion is about.
+Yeah, no. Minding your own business is how people get assaulted in the middle of city streets while other people listen, peeking out the windows from the safety of their homes to see what all the commotion is about.
 Someone else will do something.
 If you see horrible things happen and just let them happen, you’re kind of saying it’s okay.
 And it’s not okay.
 Besides, I’ve never excelled in minding my own business.

 We exchanged words; theirs rude, typical college-aged American insults, mine with a lot of “bloody” and “wankers” tossed in.
-It became clear to me that I had the distinct advantage of being sober and logical.
+It became clear I had the advantage of being sober and logical.
 They must have figured this out too, because they resorted to what so many people do when they have nothing intelligent to say: attack with personal insults.

 “Why do you care anyway?
 Look at your nose.
 You’re ugly as f*ck.
 Get a nose job.”